Eline Tolstoy

-Eline Tolstoy (born 1965) is a Dutch astronomer.
+Eline Tolstoy, born in 1965, is a distinguished Dutch astronomer recognized for her significant contributions to understanding the formation and evolution of dwarf galaxies through the study of their resolved stellar populations.
+Educated at the University of Edinburgh and the University of Groningen, where she received her doctorate in 1995, Tolstoy has held postdoctoral positions in Germany and at Oxford University.

+Since 2001, she has been affiliated with the University of Groningen, becoming a full professor at the Kapteyn Institute in 2011.
+Tolstoy's work, which she describes as 'Galactic Palaeontology', aims to shed light on the broader cosmological processes involved in galaxy formation and evolution.
+Her leadership role in the MICADO instrument project for the European Extremely Large Telescope underscores her prominent position in the field.
+Tolstoy's excellence in research and teaching has been recognized with several awards, including the 2006 Lecturer of the Year at the Faculty of Mathematics and Natural Sciences in Groningen and the 2007 Pastoor Schmeitsprijs.

 Life and education

-Tolstoy grew up in Scotland and gained a BSc (Hons) from the University of Edinburgh in 1988.
+Eline Tolstoy was born to Ivan Tolstoy and in Margie Lugthart in Scotland and grew up there.
+She gained a BSc (Hons) from the University of Edinburgh in 1988.
 She studied at Leiden University (doctoral, 1990) and then in 1995, she received her doctorate from the University of Groningen, under the supervision of A. Saha, Piet van der Kruit and Harvey Butcher.
 The title of her thesis was `Modeling the resolved stellar populations of nearby dwarf galaxies'.

 Post-doctorate career

 She worked as an ESA Postdoctoral Fellow, at ST-ECF Garching, Germany (1996–1998), followed by an ESO postdoctoral fellowship, Garching, Germany (1998–2000).
 She spent a year at Oxford University as Gemini Support Scientist.

 She has been working at the University of Groningen since 2001.
 In 2007, she received a Vici grant from the Netherlands Organization for Scientific Research.
 She has been a full professor at the Kapteyn Institute of the University of Groningen since 2011.

 Tolstoy is the Dutch project leader for the MICADO instrument that accompanies the European Extremely Large Telescope.